-School Pathways currently provides the Student Information System ("SIS"), which keeps all student information and allows the Charter School to continually assess its educational program to make data driven decisions relative to course offerings and student outreach.
+The Student Information System ("SIS") keeps all student information and allows the Charter School to continually assess its educational program to make data driven decisions relative to course offerings and student outreach.
 The SIS has a sophisticated reporting capability that all faculty and staff have access to at varying levels (access is granted dependent on employee status and job needs).
 This system houses student information and records, employee information and records, grades and transcripts, and state testing information.
-The SIS self-reports relative to state reporting mandates such as CALPADS.
-It is one of the only Student Information Systems of its kind relative to state reporting and is quite sophisticated and reliable.
+The SIS self-reports relative to state reporting mandates such as CALPADSand is sophisticated and reliable.

 In addition, the SIS provides the capability of making decisions about curriculum offerings and teacher assignments; determining correct student course placement; using state testing data for student placement and support needs; and tracking grades and progress toward graduation.
-SOCS strives to be a data driven organization in order to make decisions that best serve student needs and help them become successful graduates of the Charter School.
+SOCS-K strives to be a data driven organization in order to make decisions that best serve student needs and help them become successful graduates of the Charter School.